Looking for more roofing information?

 Impacts to a roof from extreme weather can reduce the life of a shingle and lead to water damage.
 Class 4 shingles undergo UL 2218 testing to withstand impacts from a simulated 2" hail stone hitting a roof at speeds seen in severe storms without sustaining damage.
 Polymer modified asphalt technology provides superior Class 4 roofing shingle protection, which is the highest rating possible.

 Superior granule adhesion provides your roof lasting beauty and protection from damaging solar rays.

 Throughout the day, roofs cycle through periods of hot and cold, causing materials to naturally expand and contract.
-Nexgen™ polymer modified asphalt provides superior flexibility and granule adhesion to better hold granules onto the shingle.
+NEX™ polymer modified asphalt provides superior flexibility and granule adhesion to better hold granules onto the shingle.
 When granules stay on the roof, it provides lasting beauty and protection from damaging solar rays.

 Seal to Roof